dr-cs/databases/slides/relational-design.md

 - FD2: County_name, Lot# $\rightarrow$ Property_id, Area, Price, Tax_rate
 - FD4: Area $\rightarrow$ Price

 not in 3NF due to FD4.
 Area is not a superkey and Price is not a prime attribute.

-(Note: can also see that Price is transitively dependent on each candidate key --  Property_id and {County_name, Lot#} -- via Area.)
+Note that Price is transitively dependent on each candidate key.

 # 3NF Decomposition